-DOC in collaboration with the Volkswagen Foundation and the Tajik National University is organising a Symposium to address the problem of ‘Brain Drain’ in Central Asia.
+The DOC and the Tajik National University, with funding from the Volkswagen Foundation is organizing a Symposium to address the problem of ‘Brain Drain’ in Central Asia.
 In the wake of the economic crisis that struck Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan after the breakup of the Soviet Union, labour migration flourished in Central Asia.
 One of the consequences of the economic downturn of Central Asian countries and the ensuing labour migration was the ‘brain drain’ of highly skilled labour from Kyrgyzstan and Kazakhstan in the 1990s and from other Central Asian countries in the 2000s.
 The current destinations of skilled labourers from Central Asian countries include countries in Western Europe, the US, Russia, and Kazakhstan.
 The consequences of the brain drain are still felt in the region today.
 Moreover, the expected shortage of medium to high-skilled workers in the receiving countries of Kazakhstan and Russia, caused by economic and demographic trends among other factors could potentially amplify the emigration of highly skilled workers from the rest of Central Asian countries.

 The three-day symposium, which is hosted by DOC Research Institute and the Tajik National University in Dushanbe, Tajikistan will take place on 25-27 November 2019 in Dushanbe.
 The target group is made up of academics from Central Asia, with a special focus on young researchers.
 Administrators and politicians will also be invited.
 The symposium format has been chosen to allow participants to present their own research, but also allow enough time for discussion and critical exchange of ideas.
 At the same time, there will also be workshops aimed at fostering skills transfer, especially for the benefit of young researchers, by enhancing methods and research toolkits.
 Participants will receive certificates for completion of the workshops.